YifanShenSZ/Fortran-Library/FortranLibrary/README.md

 1. Rename fortran functions back to their origin
 2. Return immutable output values in python style
 3. Take in optional arguments in python style (default them in wrapper then pass all to fortran)
+4. Return multiple outputs in python style
-4. No longer take array length as an argument
+5. No longer take array length as an argument
-5. No longer unnecessarily overwrite input arguments
+6. No longer unnecessarily overwrite input arguments

 The fortran side also provides some help in 'Interoperability' section:
 1. Again, the optional argument issue: